AriFordsham/GHCWiki/garbage-collector-notes.md

 ## Runtime System

-The RTS is located in the folder “rts” of the ghc tree.
+The RTS is located in the folder "rts" of the ghc tree.
 It consists mostly of C code that is compiled into the resulting Haskell executable so that the required runtime services for the executable are packaged in.
-This is unlike .Net, JVM, Chez Scheme and other systems where the binaries rely heavily on the runtime support provided by their host VMs and thus the binaries cannot be independently deployed onto machines that that don’t have whole or part of the host VM services.
+This is unlike .Net, JVM, Chez Scheme and other systems where the binaries rely heavily on the runtime support provided by their host VMs and thus the binaries cannot be independently deployed onto machines that that don't have whole or part of the host VM services.
 Haskell executables are designed to be standalone executable requiring only standard OS services and do not usually require language support binaries.

 The tradeoff is in the fact that every Haskell binary has the RTS compiled into it, making Haskell binaries rather large.
 The RTS consists of facilities like the support of user threads (or Haskell threads), garbage collection etc. We are interested in focusing on Garbage Collection.
 However before we get into the GC, let us look at how that is connected to the rest of the system.